-- 29.1 Upon receipt of a completed application for a development permit for a permitted use that conforms with this bylaw, the Development Officer: - (a) shall approve a development permit with or without conditions; or - (b) may refer the application to the Municipal Planning Commission for a decision. - 29.2 Upon receipt of a completed application for a permitted use that requests a limited variance not to exceed 10 percent of one measurable standard of this bylaw, the Development Officer: - (a) may grant the limited variance not to exceed 10 percent of one measurable standard of this bylaw and approve the development permit with or without conditions if in the opinion of the Development Officer, the variance would not unduly interfere with the amenities of the neighbourhood or materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land; or - (b) may refer the development application involving a request for a limited variance not to exceed 10 percent of one measurable standard of this bylaw to the Municipal Planning Commission for a decision; - (c) is not required to notify adjacent landowners or persons likely to be affected prior to issuance of a decision on a development permit granting a limited variance under this section. - 29.3 Upon receipt of a completed application for a permitted use that requests more than one limited variance, a variance(s) exceeding 10 percent of any measurable standard of this bylaw, or a variance of any other bylaw provision the Development Officer shall refer the application to the Municipal Planning Commission for a decision pursuant to Section 32 (Applications Requesting Variance of Bylaw Provisions).
+- 29.1 Upon receipt of a completed application for a development permit for a permitted use that conforms with this bylaw, the Development Officer: - (a) shall approve a development permit with or without conditions; or - (b) may refer the application to the Municipal Planning Commission for a decision. - 29.2 Upon receipt of a completed application for a permitted use that requests a limited variance not to exceed 10 percent of one measurable standard of this bylaw, the Development Officer: - may grant the limited variance not to exceed 10 percent of one measurable standard of this bylaw and approve the development permit with or without conditions if in the opinion of the Development Officer, the variance would not unduly interfere with the amenities of the neighbourhood or materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land; or - (b) may refer the development application involving a request for a limited variance not to exceed 10 percent of one measurable standard of this bylaw to the Municipal Planning Commission for a decision; - (c) is not required to notify adjacent landowners or persons likely to be affected prior to issuance of a decision on a development permit granting a limited variance under this section.

-- 29.4 The Development Officer or the Municipal Planning Commission may place any of the following conditions on a development permit for a permitted use: - (a) requirement for applicant to enter into a development agreement pursuant to Part Section 24 (Development Agreements); - (b) payment of any applicable off-site levy or redevelopment levy; - (c) geotechnical investigation to ensure that the site is suitable in terms of topography, soil characteristics, flooding, subsidence, mass wasting and erosion; - (d) alteration of a structure or building size or location to ensure any setback requirements of this Land Use Bylaw or the Subdivision and Development Regulation can be met; - (e) any measures to ensure compliance with the requirements of this Land Use Bylaw or any other statutory plan adopted by the Village of Barons; - (f) easements and/or encroachment agreements; - (g) provision of public utilities, other than telecommunications systems or works, and vehicular and pedestrian access; - (h) repairs or reinstatement of original condition of any street furniture, curbing, sidewalk, boulevard landscaping and tree planting which may be damaged or destroyed or otherwise altered by development or building operations upon the site, to the satisfaction of the Development Officer or the Municipal Planning Commission; - (i) to give security to ensure the terms of the permit approval under this section are carried out; - (j) time periods stipulating completion of development; - (k) requirement for a lot and/or construction stakeout conducted by an approved surveyor or agent; - any measures to ensure compliance with applicable federal, provincial and/or other municipal legislation and approvals; - (m) require the preparation of an Environmental Impact Assessment; - (n) obtain any other approval, permit, authorization, consent or license that may be required to develop and/or service the affected land.
+- 29.3 Upon receipt of a completed application for a permitted use that requests more than one limited variance, a variance(s) exceeding 10 percent of any measurable standard of this bylaw, or a variance of any other bylaw provision the Development Officer shall refer the application to the Municipal Planning Commission for a decision pursuant to Section 33 (Applications Requesting Variance of Bylaw Provisions). - 29.4 The Development Officer or the Municipal Planning Commission may place any of the following conditions on a development permit for a permitted use: - (a) requirement for applicant to enter into a development agreement pursuant to Part Section 24 (Development Agreements); - (b) payment of any applicable off-site levy or redevelopment levy; - (c) geotechnical investigation to ensure that the site is suitable in terms of topography, soil characteristics, flooding, subsidence, mass wasting and erosion; - (d) alteration of a structure or building size or location to ensure any setback requirements of this land use bylaw or the Subdivision and Development Regulation can be met; - (e) any measures to ensure compliance with the requirements of this land use bylaw or any other statutory plan adopted by the Village of Milo; - (f) easements and/or encroachment agreements; - (g) provision of public utilities, other than telecommunications systems or works, and vehicular and pedestrian access; - (h) repairs or reinstatement of original condition of any street furniture, curbing, sidewalk, boulevard landscaping and tree planting which may be damaged or destroyed or otherwise altered by development or building operations upon the site, to the satisfaction of the Development Officer or the Municipal Planning Commission; - (i) to give security to ensure the terms of the permit approval under this section are carried out; - (j) time periods stipulating completion of development; - (k) requirement for a lot and/or construction stakeout conducted by an approved surveyor or agent; - (I) any measures to ensure compliance with applicable federal, provincial and/or other municipal legislation and approvals.